Sphere10/Hydrogen/doc/PresentationLayer/Design/MVVM.md

 **Initialization**

 In a view first MVVM design, the application will determine the desired view to be shown, then pass it to the framework to be displayed.
-The view model for this view is then located.
+The view model for this view is then located, using Dependency Injection in this case.

 A view implementing `ComponentWithViewModel` will call `InitAsync` of its view model during its initialization lifecycle.
-This allows for the view model to peform any setup required as the view is being shown.
+This allows for the view model to perform any setup required as the view is being shown.

 **StateHasChangedDelegate**